oracle/python-cx_Oracle/doc/src/api_manual/module.rst

     indicates whether or not to create a homogeneous pool.
 A homogeneous pool requires that all connections in the pool use the same credentials.
 As such proxy authentication and external authentication is not possible with a homogeneous pool.
+See :ref:`Heterogeneous and Homogeneous Connection Pools
+    <connpooltypes>`.

     The externalauth parameter is expected to be a boolean expression which indicates whether or not external authentication should be used.
 External authentication implies that something other than the database is authenticating the user to the database.
 This includes the use of operating system authentication and Oracle wallets.

-    See the :ref:`globalization <globalization>` section for details on the encoding and nencoding parameters.
+See :ref:`Connecting Using External Authentication <extauth>`.

+    The encoding and nencoding parameters set the encodings used for string values transferred between cx_Oracle and Oracle Database, see :ref:`Character Sets and Globalization <globalization>`.
 Note the default encoding and nencoding values changed to "UTF-8" in cx_Oracle 8, and any character set in NLS_LANG is ignored.

     The edition parameter is expected to be a string, if specified, and sets the edition to use for the sessions in the pool.
 It is only relevant if both the client and the server are at least Oracle Database 11.2.
+See :ref:`Edition-Based Redefinition (EBR) <ebr>`.

     The timeout parameter is expected to be an integer, if specified, and sets the length of time (in seconds) after which idle sessions in the pool are